Suns outlast Clippers 84-80, take 3-1 lead in West finals - WTMJ

 The Clippers successfully challenged a call in the final minute that led to Booker’s sixth foul.
 Terance Mann scored and they trailed 79-76.

-The final 13 seconds turned into a free-throw shooting contest.
+The final 13 seconds turned into a free-throw shooting contest, with the Suns fouling to try to keep the Clippers off the 3-point line.
 Paul made 5 of 6.
-The Clippers were 4 of 8, deliberately missing three of them to try to score.
-But it didn’t work.
+The Clippers were 4 of 8.

-With injured Kawhi Leonard again watching from a suite, the Clippers outscored the Suns 30-19 in the third, only to get outscored 15-14 in the fourth.
+With injured Kawhi Leonard again watching from a suite, the Clippers outscored the Suns 30-19 in the third after trailing by 16 in the first half.

+“It was tough because we fought all the way to get it to a one-point game, and we had looks that we normally make all season and they weren’t falling,” Mann said.
+“The game could have easily went a whole different way if we were hitting those shots.”

 Booker picked up his fourth foul early in the fourth, along with a technical for arguing the call.
 That put George at the line and he made 2 of 3, missing the last one that would have tied the game for the first time.
 Instead, the Clippers trailed 71-70.